Ujstor/ansible-role-k3s/README.md

 | k3s_extra_config_files         | `{}`                                 | additional config files for kubelet/kubeapi                                                                                          |
 | k3s_sysctl_config              | `{}`                                 | Allows setting arbitrary sysctl settings                                                                                             |
 | k3s_extra_manifests            | `{}`                                 | Allows applying kubernetes manifests                                                                                                 |

-### Changelog
-Changelog is available in [separate file](https://github.com/rlex/ansible-role-k3s/blob/master/CHANGELOG.md)

-### Tests
-This role is continiously tested via ansible-molecule with github actions in on Ubuntu 22.04 and Rocky Linux 8 in different scenarios, including:
-  * single-node install
-  * single-node install with customized config
-  * single-node airgapped install
-  * cluster install (3 masters, 1 node)

-### Other ansible roles to check out

-If you got interested in that role, you might want to check out others that go nicely with my k3s one:

-* [haproxy by Oafenweb](https://github.com/Oefenweb/ansible-haproxy) - used in example with haproxy
-* [keepalived by Oafenweb](https://github.com/Oefenweb/ansible-keepalived) - used in example with keepalived
-* [zot registy by me](https://github.com/rlex/ansible-role-zot) - for light on resources (but also very powerful) OCI container registry